ivoras/daisy/README.md

 # What if...

-What if there is a blockchain where only certain nodes, in possession of one of accepted private keys, can add data to a blockchain, whose blocks are (SQLite) databases, and if those nodes can accept new ones into their ranks by signing the candidate's keys in a web-of-trust style?
+What if there is a blockchain where only certain nodes, in possession of one of accepted private keys, can add data (i.e. new blocks) to a blockchain, whose blocks are (SQLite) databases, and where those existing nodes can accept new ones into their ranks by signing the candidate's keys in a web-of-trust style?

 What if public (government) documents were distributed in this way...?
 What if Wikipedia was...?

 # Current status

 Basic crypto, block and db operations are implemented, the network part is still pending.

+## ToDo

+* Implement nicer error handling when replying to messages
+* Refactor db* and blockchain* into struct methods
+* Implement the "URL" encoding for block transfers: so the data in the JSON messages isn't block data, but an URL to the block data.
+* Implement a Bloom filter for tables in SQL queries, to skip querying blocks which don't have the appropriate tables.
+* Implement stochastic guarded block importing: if there apparently is a new block in the network: ask a number of peers if they've seen it before importing it.

 ## Design notes